Notes to the Financial Statements

 Depreciation and amortisation

-Property, plant and equipment is depreciated on a straight-line basis over the estimated useful lives of the assets, after taking into account their estimated residual value.
-Management reviews the estimated useful lives and residual values of the assets annually in order to determine the amount of depreciation expense to be recorded during any reporting period.
+Property, plant and equipment and intangible assets are depreciated on a straight-line basis over the estimated useful lives of the assets, after taking into account their estimated residual value.
+Management reviews the estimated useful lives and residual values of the assets annually in order to determine the amount of depreciation and amortisation expense to be recorded during any reporting period.
 The useful lives and residual values are based on the Group’s historical experience with similar assets and take into account anticipated technological changes.
-The depreciation expense for future periods is adjusted if there are significant changes from previous estimates.
+The depreciation and amortisation expense for future periods is adjusted if there are significant changes from previous estimates.

-41. Possible Impact of Amendments, New Standards and Interpretation Issued But Not Yet Effective for the Annual Accounting Period Ended 31 December 2013
+41. Possible Impact of Amendments, New Standards Issued But Not Yet Effective for the Annual Accounting Period Ended 31 December 2014

-Up to the date of issue of these financial statements, the IASB has issued the following amendments, new standards and interpretation which are not yet effective for the annual accounting period ended 31 December 2013:
+Up to the date of issue of these financial statements, the IASB has issued the following amendments, new standards which are not yet effective for the annual accounting period ended 31 December 2014:

-The Group is in the process of making an assessment of the impact that will result from adopting the amendments, new standards and interpretations issued by the IASB which are not yet effective for the accounting period ended on 31 December 2013.
-So far the Group believes that the adoption of these amendments, new standards and interpretations may result in new or amended disclosures, it is unlikely to have a significant impact on its financial position and the results of operations.
+The Group is in the process of making an assessment of the impact that will result from adopting the amendments and new standards issued by the IASB which are not yet effective for the accounting period ended on 31 December 2014.
+Except for IFRS 15, “Revenue from Contracts with Customers”, so far the Group believes that the adoption of these amendments and new standards is unlikely to have a significant impact on its financial position and the results of operations.